ironboy/vite-and-react-and-orchard-core/README.md

 - 📦 **Seed System** - Database seeding for easy project setup and reset
 - ⚡ **REST API** - Full CRUD operations with relationship expansion, filtering, sorting, and pagination

+# Important
+The admin user name is "tom" with the password "Abcd1234!"

 ## Quick Start

 1. **Install dependencies**